ABT SheConquers Series

 - Protein metabolism (performance)

 Cortisol, commonly referred to as the “stress hormone,” elevates in response to physical and psychological stress.
-Rapid elevations in cortisol are associated with hypervigilance, which is an enhanced state of sensory sensitivity accompanied by an exaggerated intensity of behaviors whose purpose is to detect activity.
+Rapid elevations in cortisol are associated with hypervigilance, an enhanced state of sensory sensitivity accompanied by an exaggerated intensity of behaviors whose purpose is to detect activity.
 You know those moments when you are focused, responsive, and “on your game”?
 Cortisol is involved in this state of awareness.

 In chronic stress states, elevated or low cortisol can lead to weight gain, sleep disorders, tissue breakdown (tendonitis), uncontrolled inflammation, suppressed immunity, and interference with other vital hormones (such as the proper function of the thyroid hormone).
 This condition is pretty rare among ABT users.
 However, slipping into a temporary state of prolonged high cortisol is not uncommon.
 ABT users commonly report faster time to fatigue while training, prolonged recovery from workouts, food cravings (especially sugars), and elevated heart rate while training when this occurs.